redhat-cne/spec/spec.md

 #### specversion

 - Type: `String`
-- Description: The version of the O-RAN Event specification which the event uses.
+- Description: The version of the Cloud Native Events specification which the event uses.
 This enables the interpretation of the context.
 Compliant event producers MUST use a value of `1.0` when referring to this version of the specification.